CERCA - Center for Engineering and Resilience for Climate Adaptation

 MAC - Mobility Data Analytics Center

-The Mobility Data Analytics Center (MAC) aims to collect, integrate and learn from the massive amounts of mobility data and contribute to the development of smarter multi-modal multi-jurisdictional transportations systems.
+The Mobility Data Analytics Center (MAC) aims to collect, integrate and learn from the massive amounts of mobility data and contribute to the development of smarter multi-modal multi-jurisdictional transportation systems.
 The ultimate objective of MAC is to:

 - Provide archived and real-time traffic data of every element of multi-modal transportation systems